Johnny Abbes: After Trujillo

 After Trujillo's assassination in May 1961, Abbes moved quickly to hunt down the assassins.
 Trujillo's son, Ramfis Trujillo, returned from Paris, supposedly with the help of Abbes, and attempted to step into the place of his father, but his attempt ultimately failed, and he left the country, together with most members of the Trujillo family, later that year.
 Following the Trujillos' departure, President Joaquín Balaguer appointed Abbes consul to Japan, but Abbes soon left the post and spent several years in Europe.
 He returned to the Caribbean in 1966, moving to Haiti, where he worked for then-President François 'Papa Doc' Duvalier as a security advisor.
 Abbes disappeared in June 1967.
 According to journalist Bernard Diedrich, Abbes and his wife had come under suspicion for plotting against Duvalier, but the reasons for his disappearance, and those responsible, remain unknown.

-Mario Vargas Llosa's historical novels The Feast of the Goat, about Trujillo's Dominican Republican, and Harsh Times, about Arbenz's Guatemala, devote much space to Abbes.
+Mario Vargas Llosa's historical novels The Feast of the Goat, about Trujillo's Dominican Republic, and Harsh Times, about Arbenz's Guatemala, devote much space to Abbes.